quantstamp/CarryToken_Review/README.md

 npm run lint
 ```

-does not report any issues.
-Thus, we advice making such a change.
+does not report any issues (this is in contrast to the documentation
+in the code).

 # Conclusion

-We found one major issue in the logic of gradually distributing tokens and the
+We found one major issue in the logic of gradually distributing tokens.
+Also, the contract is vulnerable to the
-ERC20 allowance double spend exploit (inherent to any ERC20 token contract).
+ERC20 allowance double spend exploit.
+The latter, however, is inherent to any ERC20 token contract.

 Quantstamp had no additional findings of potential vulnerabilities at the time of analysis.